vphnh33/valuableknowledge.tk/content/post/how-to-create-video-slideshow-of-the-sun-using-shotcut-Lumen5-invideo.md

 ****************

-**Notice**: ignore this part below about InVideo.
+**Note**: ignore this part below about InVideo.
 It looks promising, but when I tried to download the video it kept giving me errors.
 I will update this part when InVideo fixes this bug....

 InVideo is a cloud based video editing software that you can access it through the internet with your browser.
 Watch the tutorial below if you plan to use InVideo.
 They have a free plan that includes watermark in the video.
 It should be OK for our purpose, although I have trouble export and download the my video in InVideo.